top of page

 • Avoidable burnout or disengagement

 Good stewardship doesn’t mean getting everything right.
-It means paying attention, being curious, and learning how to lead people as they are — not as we assume they should be.
+It means paying attention, being curious, and learning how to lead people as they are—not as we assume they should be.

 DISC: A Practical Framework for Leading Diverse Teams

 For leaders, DISC provides a shared language that helps teams understand one another more clearly and work together more effectively.
+Here’s a simple overview of the four DISC styles and how they often show up in leadership and team environments.

 D — Dominant | Focused on Results and Action